mesonbuild/meson/docs/markdown/Rust-module.md

 - `c_args`: a list of string arguments to pass to clang untouched
 - `args`: a list of string arguments to pass to `bindgen` untouched.
 - `dependencies`: a list of `Dependency` objects to pass to the underlying clang call (*since 1.0.0*)
+- `language`: A literal string value of `c` or `cpp`.
+When set this will force bindgen to treat a source as the given language.
+Defaults to checking based on the input file extension. *(since 1.4.0)*

 ```meson
 rust = import('unstable-rust')